sverrirs/ruvsarpur/README.md

 ```

 # Scheduling downloads
 You can schedule this script to run periodically to download new episodes in a series.
-Use the `--sid` option to monitor a particular tv series
+Use the `--sid` option to monitor a particular tv series and `-o` to set the directory to save the video file into.
 ```
-python ruvsarpur.py --sid "18457"
+python ruvsarpur.py --sid "18457" -o "c:\videos\ruv\hvolpasveit"
 ```

 # Requires